mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE*: <rate> > movie fps speeds the subtitles up for frame-based subtitle files and slows them down for time-based ones.

+--sub-gauss=<0.0-3.0>
+    Apply gaussian blur to image subtitles (default: 0).
+This can help making pixelated DVD/Vobsubs look nicer.
+A value other than 0 also switches to software subtitle scaling.
+Might be slow.

+    *NOTE*: never applied to text subtitles.

 --sub-pos=<0-100>
     Specify the position of subtitles on the screen.
 The value is the vertical position of the subtitle in % of the screen height.